-- 1. If you discover a fire anywhere in camp, report immediately to camp headquarters so the alarm may be sounded, and fire authorities are notified. - 2.
-Camp fire warden sounds central alarm, and your troop shall follow steps 3 and 4 above. - 3.
+- 1. If you discover a fire anywhere in camp, report immediately to camp headquarters so the alarm may be sounded, and fire authorities are notified.
+Activate the nearest Emergency Alert. - 2.
+Camp fire warden will sound the central alarm, and troops shall follow steps 3 and 4 above. - 3.
 Members of the central camp staff will man the campfire fighting equipment assigned to them, under the direction of the campfire warden.
-You will assist as directed by campfire warden.